Sensor Fusion and Tracking Toolbox

 Have questions?
 Contact Sales.

 Define multiplatform scenarios, then assign motion profiles and attach sensor models to each platform.
-Simulate these scenarios and dynamically visualize the platform trajectories, sensor coverages, and object detections.
+Simulate these scenarios and dynamically visualize platform trajectories, sensor coverages, and object detections.

 30 days of exploration at your fingertips.